tableau/TabMon/docs/docs/tabmon_configure.md

 ![]({{ site.baseurl }}/assets/TabMonConfig.PNG)

 By default, this configuration will not poll PerfMon counters and will use base ports from the Counter.config.
 This configuration will not work with Tableau Server 2018.2+.
-In order to poll PerfMon counters, the `computerName` attribute must be changed to the specified host's computer name in the TabMon configuration file.
+In order to poll PerfMon counters, the `computerName` attribute must be changed to the specified host's computer name (the FQDN may be necessary for environments with multiple domains) in the TabMon configuration file.
 To learn how to find the computer name, [click here](https://tableau.github.io/TabMon/docs/tabmon_faq#2--how-do-i-find-the-computer-name-of-a-host){:target="_blank"}

 Once the change above is complete, this configuration will poll the performance counters on localhost every 60 seconds and write out the results to the specified database.

-In order to poll JMX counters from Tableau Server 2018.2, `specifyPorts` will need to be enabled in the 'Host' entry of 'TabMon.Config' and the ports will need to be specified.
+In order to poll JMX counters from Tableau Server 2018.2+, `specifyPorts` will need to be enabled in the 'Host' entry of 'TabMon.Config' and the ports will need to be specified.
 The default 'TabMon.Config' with 'specifyPorts' enabled will look like this:

 ![]({{ site.baseurl }}/assets/TabMonConfigSpecifyPorts.PNG)